demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 * **-ud ,--update-docker**

-   Set if you want to update the docker image of the integration/script to the latest available tag.
+   Updates the Docker image of the integration/script to the newest available tag.

-* **-v, --verbose**

-   Verbose output

 * **-y/-n, --assume-yes/--assume-no**

   Automatic yes/no to prompts; assume 'yes'/'no' as answer to all prompts and run non-interactively.

-* **-d, --deprecate**
+* **-d, --deprecate** Deprecates the integration/script/playbook.

-  Set if you want to deprecate the integration/script/playbook
 * **-g --use-git** Use git to automatically recognize which files changed and run format on them.
 * **--prev-ver** Previous branch or SHA1 commit to run checks against.
 * **-iu --include-untracked** Whether to include untracked files in the formatting.